HiPaul13/Elden-Ring-Nightreign-Builder/frontend/README.md

 Biggest Learning: Structure your css good.
 Biggest Failure: Had a lot of css bugs, still not perfect.
 Notes For The next Day: Implement footer, get it on CampusCloud

+Final Personal Reflection:

+🌟 What worked well for you during the CCL?
+I think it worked well that you learned a lot about the structure of such projects, how db, backend and frontend communicate.
+It also worked well that i managed to use an external api to fetch data (weapons) inside my project.

+🧩 What were your biggest challenges or struggles?
+The biggest challenge was to connect frontend and backend and the styling of my pages, as i mentioned i had a hard time fixing all the files that had similar className names.

+🔍 What did you manage to understand better during these two weeks?
+Connection between frontend backend and db.
+I would also say that i got better at CSS now bc i had so much struggles there.

+🕳️ What do you still struggle with?
+Writing Code only out of my head is still a thing where i struggle a bit, but it got a lot better throughout the 2 weeks of the CCL.

+🚀 Looking back to the start of the semester: Did you think you’d be able to build the app you delivered?
+Why or why not?

+I think i would be able to do it but if i learn it all myself but it would be very hard, i think the way we approached this project and how all is structured was very good and it helped a lot to understand the things and build a website/app like this.